Kenya Keys organization hero background

 Key Contributions

-• Co-Founder of Kenya Keys
+• Founder & CEO of Kenya Keys

 Established the organisation in 2005 with Rinda Hayes, driven by a shared vision of unlocking educational opportunities for rural boys and girls.

-• Student Sponsorship & Mentorship
+• Education & Mentorship

-Rinda & Brant Hayes
+Rinda & Brent Hayes

 Co-Founders